getpelican/pelican/docs/getting_started.rst

 * jinja2, for templating support
 * docutils, for supporting reStructuredText as an input format

-If you're not using Python 2.7, you will also need `argparse`.
+If you're not using Python 2.7, you will also need the ``argparse`` package.

 Optionally: